fpsvogel/fpsvogel.com/src/_posts/2026-04-01-spoken-latin.md

 <!-- omit in toc -->
 ## Footnotes

-<span id="footnote-1">1.
-This post is also inspired by an April 1 tradition where tech blogs cover a non-tech subject.
-(I use the term "tradition" loosely because I saw this done on one tech blog which I now can't find anymore.)
-Anyway, I'm excited to yap about a random topic once a year because it's something [I've done before](/posts/2023/solo-rpgs-creative-practice) without the excuse of following such a venerable tradition as I've clearly established does actually exist (I promise that blog was real!). <a href="#ref-footnote-1">⏎</a></span>

-<span id="footnote-2">2.
+<span id="footnote-1">2.
 [Modern Standard Arabic](https://en.wikipedia.org/wiki/Modern_Standard_Arabic) is the closest I can think of.
 There is a whole category of languages like this that were at one point "frozen in time" and became a literary *lingua franca* while regional dialects continued to evolve (in the case of Latin, into the modern Romance languages).
 For more on this phenomenon, see [diglossia](https://en.wikipedia.org/wiki/Diglossia).
-How this happened for Latin is explained in the book *Latin: Story of a World Language* by Jürgen Leonhardt (see also [this lecture](https://www.youtube.com/watch?v=oERbD19kyRY) by the author). <a href="#ref-footnote-2">⏎</a></span>
+How this happened for Latin is explained in the book *Latin: Story of a World Language* by Jürgen Leonhardt (see also [this lecture](https://www.youtube.com/watch?v=oERbD19kyRY) by the author). <a href="#ref-footnote-1">⏎</a></span>